Khaled-ALK/Random-Walk-Simulation/README.md

    - Normalizes the results and overlays the theoretical Gaussian distribution.
    - Demonstrates how the random walk's distribution converges to a normal curve, as predicted by the Central Limit Theorem.

----

-## **Theoretical Background**

-### **1. Central Limit Theorem (CLT)**
-The CLT states that the sum (or average) of a large number of independent and identically distributed (i.i.d.) random variables, when properly normalized, approaches a normal distribution.
-This holds regardless of the original distribution of the variables.

-### **2. Laplace-De Moivre Theorem**
-This specific case of the CLT demonstrates that the distribution of sums of Bernoulli random variables converges to a normal distribution as the number of trials increases.
-This is analogous to how the distribution of endpoints in a random walk converges to a Gaussian.